klimesm/GIS_E6010_Project_Course_2025/README.md

 ## Credits and References

-As mentioned: This work is heavily inspired by the following study, which provided the foundation for our initial training pipeline:
+As mentioned, this work is heavily inspired by the following study, which provided the foundation for our initial training pipeline:

 Lidberg, W., Paul, S. S., Westphal, F., Richter, K. F., Lavesson, N., Melniks, R., Ivanovs, J., Ciesielski, M., Leinonen, A., & Ågren, A. M. (2023).
 Mapping drainage ditches in forested landscapes using deep learning and aerial laser scanning. https://doi.org/10.1061/JIDEDH.IRENG-9796

-We adapted their training pipeline by changing the encoder and adding an ISI-layer.

 ## 👥 Authors